zapabob/ROCm/docs/reference/openmp/openmp.md

     --stats: % rocprof --stats <application> <args>
     ```

     The stats option produces timestamps for the kernels.
-Look into the output CSV file for the field, DurationNs, which is useful in getting an understanding of the critical kernels in the code.
+Look into the output CSV file for the field, `Durations`, which is useful in getting an understanding of the critical kernels in the code.

-    Apart from --stats, the option --timestamp on produces a timestamp for the kernels.
+    Apart from `--stats`, the option `--timestamp` on produces a timestamp for the kernels.

 3. After learning about the required kernels, the user can take a detailed look at each one of them. rocprof has support for hardware counters: a set of basic and a set of derived ones.
 See the complete list of counters using options --list-basic and --list-derived. rocprof accepts either a text or an XML file as an input.